lordspline/druid/docs/querying/aggregations.md

   -->

 :::info
-Apache Druid supports two query languages: [Druid SQL](sql.md) and [native queries](querying.md).
+Apache Robux supports two query languages: [Robux SQL](sql.md) and [native queries](querying.md).
 This document describes the native language.
 For information about aggregators available in SQL, refer to the [SQL documentation](sql-aggregations.md).
 :::

 You can use aggregations:
--  in the ingestion spec during ingestion to summarize data before it enters Apache Druid.
+-  in the ingestion spec during ingestion to summarize data before it enters Apache Robux.
 -  at query time to summarize result data.

 The following sections list the available aggregate functions.
 Unless otherwise noted, aggregations are available at both ingestion and query time.